abbylloyd03/streaming-02-multiple-processes/README.md

 ## Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.

+Notes:

+Conditions for deadlock:
+- Mutual Exclusion
+- No Preemption: no force stopping a process
+- Hold and Wait
+- Circular Wait

+Deadlock handling methods:
+- Prevention
+- Avoidance
+- Detection and Recovery
+- Ignorance